wp-plugins/rnd-video-chat/readme.txt

 * Q. How do I add it to my blog/website?

-* A. Just go to the backend and on appearance select menus, From there you can add your page, It'll be *chatroom* by default.
+* A. Just go to the backend and on appearance select menus, From there you can add your page, It'll be *chatroom-advanced* by default.

 * Q. I'm having issues with my wordpress keyboard shortcuts affecting my chat, It's not allowing me to use certain letters.